VLOD-TTA: Test-Time Adaptation of Vision-Language Object Detectors: Conclusion

 \section{Conclusion}

-TTA for VLMs has been studied extensively for classification, yet it remains largely unexplored for VLODs.
-In this paper, we close this gap by introducing \textsc{VLOD-TTA}, the first TTA framework for VLODs.
-Our approach combines IoU-weighted entropy with image-conditioned prompt selection to optimize lightweight adapter parameters.
-We show the robustness of \textsc{VLOD-TTA} by benchmarking across style shifts, driving scenes, low-light conditions, and common corruptions on two popular VLODs, YOLO-World and Grounding DINO. \textsc{VLOD-TTA} significantly outperforms baselines without additional training or annotation while preserving ZS capability.
+TTA has emerged as a practical strategy for improving robustness under domain shift, yet it remains largely unexplored for VLODs.
+In this paper, we introduce \textsc{VLOD-TTA}, a TTA framework for VLODs that combines IoU-weighted entropy minimization with image-conditioned prompt selection while updating only lightweight adapter parameters.
+We validate \textsc{VLOD-TTA} across diverse distribution shifts on two representative VLODs, YOLO-World and Grounding DINO.
+Across these settings, \textsc{VLOD-TTA} consistently outperforms standard TTA baselines and the prior state-of-the-art VLOD TTA method while maintaining low adaptation overhead.

-Despite strong and consistent gains, IoU-weighted entropy can underperform in scenes dominated by many tiny, low-overlap objects (e.g., Cityscapes).
-Future work will explore efficient adaptation of alternative VLM-TTA objectives to VLODs.